 All of the states where the Company's insurance subsidiaries are licensed to transact business require property and casualty insurers doing business within the respective state to pay various insurance assessments.
 The Company accrues a liability for estimated insurance assessments as direct premiums are written, losses are recorded, or as other events occur in accordance with various states' laws and regulations, and defers these costs and recognizes them as an expense as the related premiums are earned.
-The Company had an accrued liability for guaranty fund assessments, second injury funds assessments, and other insurance assessments totaling \$18.6 million and \$22.0 million as of December 31, 2016 and 2015, respectively.
+The Company had an accrued liability for guaranty fund assessments, second injury funds assessments, and other insurance assessments totaling \$12.4 million and \$18.6 million as of December 31, 2017 and 2016, respectively.
 These liabilities are generally expected to be paid over one to eighty year periods based on individual state's regulations.
-The Company also recorded an asset of \$21.6 million and \$21.4 million, as of December 31, 2016 and 2015, respectively, for prepaid policy charges still to be collected in the future from policyholders, or assessments that may be recovered through a reduction in future premium taxes in certain states.
-These assets are expected to be realized over one to ten year periods in accordance with their type and individual state's regulations.
+The Company also recorded an asset of \$14.1 million and \$21.6 million, as of December 31, 2017 and 2016, respectively, for prepaid policy charges still to be collected in the future from policyholders, or assessments that may be recovered through a reduction in future premium taxes in certain states.

+These assets are expected to be realized over one to ten year periods in accordance with their type and each individual state's regulations.